Q42/homepage-van-je-huis/src/frontend/README.md

 - Run `npm run build`
 - Run `npm run preview`

+### Adding components

+We use plop to add new components.
+This way all new components have an accompanying story and are uniform.

+`npm run plop [name of your component]`

 ### Storybook

 We use [Storybook](https://storybook.js.org/) to build all the components and pages.
 This way we can built isolated and create a nice overview of all the components we have.